mvcb01/filmdepot/README.md

 * parse your movie files into Title, Release Date, rip quality and rip group
 * search [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) and link movie rips to movies
-* get genres, cast members, directors, keywords and IMDB ids of the movies in your collection
+* fetch genres, cast members, directors, keywords and IMDB ids
 * show aggregated data related to the movies rips and the movies they are linked to
 * keep track of changes over time